the lacebee

 Anything that we need to take into consideration?

-• This book is out of print.
+• This booklet is out of print

 Picture